 The park is home to the remains of the Fetter-Hood Barn, a large, double forebay, German-style barn that was moved to the park in 2006 from its original location just outside of Lancaster.
 Smeck Farm also includes a 1.4-mile trail that goes from the Fetter-Hood Barn to Walnut Creek and back.
 The park also features a large open space for picnicking and recreation.
-Reconstruction of the Fetter-Hood Barn will begin in 2015 and will be the centerpiece of a historic village.
+Reconstruction of the Fetter-Hood Barn will be the centerpiece of a historic village.
 The first building of the village, a blacksmith’s shop, is currently in place.

 Directions and Map

 Smeck Historical Farm is located at 7395 Basil Road, in Baltimore, Ohio.